 If you’re feeling afraid, overwhelmed, or longing for deeper meaning during this time of crisis, Ainslie has created an online gathering place for old souls like you.

-Soul World Sunday is a weekly service where Ainslie will share wisdom and insights from the spirit guides and offer helpful resources to support you as you navigate your way through this difficult time—and beyond.
+Soul World Sunday is a weekly service where Ainslie shares wisdom and insights from the spirit guides to support you as you navigate your way through this difficult time—and beyond.

-If you identify as spiritual rather than strictly religious, we invite you to join us this Sunday for 30-minutes of clarity, inspiration, calm, peace, and love.
+If you identify as spiritual rather than strictly religious, click here to join us for 30-minutes of clarity, inspiration, calm, peace, and love.